Ardejob-community/useful-kotlinLibs/README.md

 # useful-kotlinLibs

+## A curated list of awesome Kotlin frameworks, libraries, documents and other resources.

 * [Valiktor](https://github.com/valiktor/valiktor) - Valiktor is a type-safe, powerful and extensible fluent DSL to validate objects in Kotlin.
 * [FlexboxLayout](https://github.com/google/flexbox-layout) - FlexboxLayout is a library project which brings the similar capabilities of CSS Flexible Box Layout Module to Android.
 * [Anko](https://github.com/Kotlin/anko) - Anko is a library which makes Android application development faster and easier.